grig23/primetime.en/help/release-notes/home.md

 Welcome to the Adobe Primetime Release Notes.
 The documents listed in the left navigation provide release-specific information, system requirements, limitations, fixed issues, and known issues.

-## Enhancements and fixes in PTAI 22.6.2
+## Enhancements and fixes in PTAI 22.7.1

-This release focuses on enhancements to ad performance logging with more details on avail loss and additional net-storage origins for CRS.
+This release focuses on enhancements to ad performance logging with introduction of avail related metrics for DASH workflows.

 ## Fixes in TVSDK 3.15 Android